-To summarize, our experimental results with the Alpha and MIPS cores further confirm the benefits of architecting to exploit timing error resilience and demonstrate that architectures that have been optimized for energy-efficient error free operation see little or no energy benefits when exploiting timing speculation.
+To summarize, our experimental results with Alpha, MIPS, and FabScalar cores further confirm the benefits of architecting to exploit timing error resilience and demonstrate that architectures that have been optimized for energy-efficient error free operation see little or no energy benefits when exploiting timing speculation.
 These results re-confirm that changing the slack and activity distributions with architectural optimizations can improve the energy efficiency of timing speculation.

-5.3 Design Space Exploration for OpenSPARC
+5.3.
+Design Space Exploration for OpenSPARC